Best Automated Proposal Software: Close Deals Faster

 Manually creating pricing tables for each proposal is not only tedious but also risky.
 A simple copy-paste error or a miscalculation can jeopardize a deal or hurt your profit margins.
 Automation removes this risk by connecting directly to your product and service information.
 You can set up rules to automatically calculate costs, apply standard discounts, and generate accurate, professional-looking pricing tables tailored to each client’s specific needs.
 This feature saves an incredible amount of time and ensures your pricing is always consistent and error-free, letting your team build complex quotes with confidence.

-Keep the Human Touch
+Don't Forget the All-Important Human Touch

 Proposal automation tools are designed to work with you, not replace you.
 Their purpose is to handle the heavy lifting so you can apply your expertise where it matters most.
 While an AI platform like Iris can generate a high-quality first draft in minutes, the final review is where your team’s insight becomes invaluable.
 This is your chance to add a personal note to the executive summary, tweak a sentence to perfectly match the client’s tone, or add a final thought that shows you were truly listening.
 Automation gets you 90% of the way there, but that final 10% of human touch is what builds relationships and ultimately wins deals.